Daktronics (NASDAQ:DAKT) Issues Quarterly Earnings Results, Misses Expectations By $0.10 EPS

-Daktronics (NASDAQ:DAKT) posted its quarterly earnings data on Tuesday.
+Daktronics (NASDAQ:DAKT) issued its earnings results on Tuesday.
 The technology company reported $0.08 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.18 by ($0.10), MarketWatch Earnings reports.
-Daktronics had a net margin of 2.27% and a return on equity of 5.73%.
+Daktronics had a return on equity of 5.73% and a net margin of 2.27%.

-In other Daktronics news, VP Matthew John Kurtenbach sold 10,000 shares of the firm’s stock in a transaction dated Thursday, June 17th.
-The stock was sold at an average price of $7.00, for a total transaction of $70,000.00.
-Following the sale, the vice president now owns 202,948 shares in the company, valued at $1,420,636.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, VP Matthew John Kurtenbach sold 10,000 shares of Daktronics stock in a transaction on Thursday, June 17th.
+The shares were sold at an average price of $7.00, for a total transaction of $70,000.00.
+Following the transaction, the vice president now owns 202,948 shares in the company, valued at approximately $1,420,636.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
 Company insiders own 8.20% of the company’s stock.

 Daktronics, Inc engages in the designing and manufacturing electronic scoreboards, programmable display systems and large screen video displays for sporting, commercial and transportation applications.
 It operates through the following segments: Commercial, Live Events, High School Park and Recreation, Transportation, and International.